NS Rossiya icebreaker

 Project 10510 icebreakers – history and construction

-Plans for the design and construction of a new class of 110-MW nuclear icebreakers were first announced in September 2011.
-The project was initiated shortly afterward, with the state-owned Krylov State Research Center (Крыловский государственный научный центр/shipbuilding research and development institute) starting to develop the design in co-operation with "CDB-Iceberg" (ЦКБ Айсберг/Central Design Bureau Iceberg), which is a subsidiary of USC-United Shipbuilding Corporation (also the owner of Arctech Helsinki Shipyard).
+The design and construction plans for a new generation of 110-MW nuclear icebreakers were first announced in September 2011.
+Development began shortly afterward, led by the state-owned Krylov State Research Center (Крыловский государственный научный центр) in cooperation with CDB Iceberg (ЦКБ Айсберг/Central Design Bureau Iceberg), a subsidiary of USC-United Shipbuilding Corporation (also the owner of Arctech Helsinki Shipyard).

-Project 10510 nuclear icebreakers are intended for escort services along the Northern Sea Route (Се́верный морско́й путь).
-The shipping route runs along Russia's Arctic coast/Siberia -from Kara Sea to the Bering Strait.
-The new icebreakers can escort and assist cargo ships, LNG carriers and oil tankers with max width 50 m (160 ft) and max DWT-Deadweight 100,000 tonnes.
+Project 10510 nuclear icebreakers are intended for escort operations along the Northern Sea Route (Северный морской путь), which runs along Russia’s Arctic coastline from the Kara Sea to the Bering Strait.
+The icebreakers are capable of escorting cargo ships, LNG carriers, and oil tankers with a maximum width of 50 m (160 ft) and deadweight up to 100,000 tonnes.

 NS Rossiya icebreaker ship (Project 10510 Leader)

-In February 2019 was officially confirmed that the shipbuilder of all the three Project 10510 icebreakers is Zvezda Shipbuilding Complex (Судостроительный комплекс Звезда/2015-founded) that operates Russia's country's largest shipyard Zvezda (located in Bolshoy Kamen, Primorsky Krai).
+In February 2019, it was officially confirmed that all three Project 10510 vessels would be built by Zvezda Shipbuilding Complex (Судостроительный комплекс Звезда), established in 2015 and operating Russia’s largest shipyard, located in Bolshoy Kamen, Primorsky Krai.

-On January 15, 2020, Russia's Prime Minister signed an order for allocation of RUB 125,57 billion (USD 1,959B / EUR 1,77B) from the federal budget for the construction of the first unit.
-On April 23, 2020, Atomflot signed with SKK-Zvezda the contract for the construction of NS Rossiya (the first Project 10510 ship).
+On January 15, 2020, Russia’s Prime Minister authorized the allocation of RUB 125.57 billion (USD 1.959B / EUR 1.77B) from the federal budget for the construction of the lead ship.
+On April 23, 2020, Atomflot signed the contract with SKK-Zvezda for the construction of NS Rossiya.

 NS Rossiya icebreaker ship (Project 10510 Leader)

-NS Rossiya's construction officially started on July 6, 2020 (steel-cutting ceremony, hull/yard number 056).
-The keel-laying ceremony was held on July 5, 2021.
-The vessel's launch/float out from drydock is currently planned for 2025.
+Construction officially started on July 6, 2020 (steel-cutting ceremony, hull/yard number 056).
+The keel-laying ceremony took place on July 5, 2021.
+Launch/float-out from drydock is currently planned for 2025.

 NS Rossiya vessel details

-• Propulsion: turbo-electric, 4 shafts, 4 electric motors (30 MW output each, or 120 MW combined power output), 4x FPPs/fixed pitch propellers (each with 4x removable blades)
+• Propulsion: turbo-electric, 4 shafts, 4 electric motors (30 MW each; 120 MW combined), 4 × FPPs (fixed-pitch propellers with 4 removable blades each)

-For information regarding the old Rossiya icebreaker (1985-built/2013-decommissioned) see the ship's Wiki page.
+For information on the old Rossiya icebreaker (1985-built / 2013-decommissioned), see the vessel’s dedicated Wiki page.

-Note: In the case of poor AIS coverage, tracking the vessel's current location will be impossible.
+Note: In areas with poor AIS coverage, tracking the vessel’s current position may be impossible.

-You can see CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
-All states and their fleets are listed there.
+You can find CruiseMapper’s complete list of all icebreakers and icebreaking research vessels in the “itinerary” section of our Icebreakers hub.

 Photos of NS Rossiya icebreaker